Covariance Density Neural Networks

 \section{Introduction}

-Graph Neural Networks (GNN) have served as an essential platform for the modelling of Network data \cite{gama,gnn,gat,ruiz,cheby,edge,kipf,vignac}.
-Much of the recent developments in GNNs have stemmed from Graph Signal Processing (GSP)\cite{gsp,moura} and other areas of Network Science \cite{peixoto,guimera,mdd,lamb,arenas}.
-A limitation of GSP stems from the fact that the underlying Graph Shift Operator (GSO) is unrelated to the graph signal data itself \cite{gvsa}.
+Graph Neural Networks (GNN) have served as an essential platform for the modelling of Network data \citep{gama,gnn,gat,ruiz,cheby,edge,kipf,vignac}.
+Much of the recent developments in GNNs have stemmed from Graph Signal Processing (GSP)\citep{gsp,moura} and other areas of Network Science \citep{peixoto,guimera,mdd,lamb,arenas}.
+A key component of GSP is the Graph Shift Operator (GSO), whose eigen-decomposition underlies spectral filtering operations analogous to the Discrete Fourier Transform.

 However, in many application domains, including neuroscience, finance, and genomics, we observe multivariate signals \emph{without} a known underlying graph topology.
 Standard GNNs require a pre-specified graph, and learning one from data can introduce instability, overfitting, and noise sensitivity, especially under limited samples.
 A fundamental limitation of GSP is that the GSO is typically unrelated to the graph signal data itself \citep{gvsa}.

 CoVariance Neural Networks (VNNs) \citep{cov} address this by using the sample covariance matrix, computed directly from the data, as the GSO.
 This approach has intuitive links to Principal Component Analysis (PCA) and inherits desirable transferability properties of GNNs to data of different dimensions \citep{cov}.
 However, VNNs face two key limitations: \begin{enumerate} \item \textbf{No control over the stability--discriminability trade-off}: VNNs inherently discriminate signal differences lying in the \emph{low-variance} eigenspace, while high-variance principal components remain indistinguishable.
 There is no mechanism to tune which spectral components the network can resolve. \item \textbf{Noise sensitivity}: Since VNNs discriminate in the low-variance subspace, noise concentrated in these directions common in low signal-to-noise ratio (SNR) settings (such as EEG data) directly degrades performance. \end{enumerate}

 In this work, we propose \textbf{Covariance Density Neural Networks (CDNNs)}, which resolve both limitations.
 We construct a density matrix $\rho(\mathbf{C}) = e^{-\beta\mathbf{C}} / \mathrm{Tr}(e^{-\beta\mathbf{C}})$ from the sample covariance matrix $\mathbf{C}$, treating $\mathbf{C}$ as a quasi-Hamiltonian in the space of random variables.
 Using this density matrix as the GSO introduces qualitatively new capabilities.